HYBRID EVENT: You can participate in person at Singapore or Virtually from your home or work.

 Biography:

-Dr. Safiullah Pathan is an Associate Professor of Crop Science at Lincoln University of Missouri in Jefferson City, MO, USA with over four decades of experience in teaching, research, and extension.
-He earned his Ph.D. in agronomy from Texas Tech University in Lubbock, TX.
-His research focuses on improving crop varieties for higher yield, abiotic stress tolerance, and value-added traits.
-Recently, Dr. Pathan has focused on producing and promoting quinoa greens as a nutrient-rich vegetable.
-He has authored over 100 publications, including journal articles and book chapters, and has presented at national and international conferences on quinoa's nutritional benefits.
+Dr. Safiullah Pathan is an Associate Professor of Crop Science at Lincoln University of Missouri in Jefferson City, MO, USA, with more than 42 years of experience in teaching, research, and extension.
+He holds a Ph.D. in Agronomy from Texas Tech University in Lubbock, TX.
+His research centers on developing improved crop varieties with higher yields, enhanced tolerance to abiotic stress, and value-added traits.
+In recent years, Dr. Pathan has focused on the production and promotion of quinoa as a nutrient-dense leafy green.
+He has authored more than 100 publications, including journal articles and book chapters.
+He has presented at national and international conferences on the nutritional and health-promoting properties of quinoa, both as grain and a leafy green.

 Watsapp